sunfounder/kepler-kit/docs/source/pyproject/python_start/syntax/for_loops.rst

+.. _syntax_forloop:

 For Loops
 ============

-The `for` loop can traverse any sequence of items, such as a list or a string.
+The ``for`` loop can traverse any sequence of items, such as a list or a string.

 The syntax format of for loop is as follows: